HuntsmanCancerInstitute/AwsApps/README.md

 -b Dediated S3 bucket name

 Optional:
--e File extensions to consider, comma delimited, no spaces, case sensitive.
+-f File extensions to consider, comma delimited, no spaces, case sensitive.
 Defaults
      to '.bam,.cram,.gz,.zip'
 -a Minimum days old for archiving, defaults to 60
 -g Minimum gigabyte size for archiving, defaults to 5